Why Do I Still Love Her Getting Past An Ex

 Again, no two situations are the same.
 One person may feel hit particularly hard by a breakup for entirely different reasons than another person or still love that person.
 But there are plenty of common reasons why it can be particularly difficult to move on in the wake of a devastating breakup.

-When we are lonely, we can strive for affection, attention, or want to fall in love again.
+When we are lonely, we can strive for affection, attention or fall in love again.
 This leads to wanting to go back to an ex: we think about all of the positive times we had with that ex and don’t consider the negatives of how that person made us feel with the breakup.

 Technology also makes it vastly difficult to get over an ex.
 Before the advent and popularity of technology, you might have to worry about running into an ex, but that would be the end of it.
 But with social media, it is possible to see your ex everywhere you look.